buhrmi/buhrmi/README.md

 Are you an aspiring blockchain or DLT developer?
 Integration expert?
 Web developer?
 Broker?

-[Sign up now](https://testing.shitcoinsociety.com) for the pre-alpha of the Shitcoin Society Platform.
-Take it for a spin and [get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
+The [Shitcoin Society Platform](https://testing.shitcoinsociety.com) is now in pre-alpha.
+Sign up and take it for a test-drive.
+[Get in touch](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
 We're always looking for new projects to add to the platform.

 ## Open Source